pedromorgan/xlrd/doc/source/tutorial.rst

     Dates don't really exist in Excel files, they are merely Numbers with a particular number formatting.

-*   These are represented by the :py:mod:`xlrd.XL_CELL_DATE` constant.
+*   These are represented by the :py:const:`xlrd.XL_CELL_DATE` constant.
-*   :py:mod:`xlrd` will return ``xlrd.XL_CELL_DATE` as the cell type if the number format string looks like a date.
+*   :py:mod:`xlrd` will return :py:const:`xlrd.XL_CELL_DATE` as the cell type
+    if the number format string looks like a date.
 *   The :py:func:`xlrd.xldate_as_tuple` method is provided for turning the :func:`float` in a Date cell into a :func:`tuple` suitable for instantiating various :py:mod:`datetime` objects.

-This example shows how to use it:
+This dates.py example shows how to use it:

 ::